Easter Delivery: Order by 2:30pm on 31st March with Next Day Delivery to receive your order before Easter.

 Images for illustrative purposes only

-Xanax is the brand name for the generic medication alprazolam.
-It is a prescription drug used to treat anxiety disorders and anxiety linked to depression.
+Xanax is the widely recognised brand name for the generic medication alprazolam, a prescription-only benzodiazepine used to treat severe anxiety disorders and anxiety linked to depression.

 In some cases, it may also be prescribed off-label for sleep disorders like insomnia, following a consultation with a doctor or healthcare professional.
-Xanax is also used to help manage panic disorders and panic attacks triggered by situations that cause distress, such as social anxiety, embarrassment, or feelings of helplessness.
-It works by regulating abnormal levels of excitement in the brain.
+An alprazolam tablet is also used to help manage panic disorders and panic attacks triggered by situations that cause distress, such as social anxiety, embarrassment, or feelings of helplessness.
+It works directly on your central nervous system by regulating abnormal levels of excitement in the brain.

 - Designed for short-term treatment of anxiety